zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 <!-- TODO UX get image of filter configuration-->

 ### Add filter
 Control that uses the same visual style as the filters and includes an `Add` icon and the text to `Add filter`.
-A page that contains a fixed set of non-removable filters and no additional filters, does not need an `Add filter` control.

 The configuration dialog for `Add filter` is a searchable list of available filters in normal font.
 <!-- TODO UX screenshot with correct text style text label should be singular -->